moforw/albaum/README.md

 Sets the font, store '#font Arial' to change the font to 'Arial'.

 ### font-size
-Sets the basic font, store '#font-size 12' to change the font size to 12.
-Use Ctrl|+ / Ctrl|- to increase/decrease size.
+Sets the basic font, all font sizes are calculated from this offset.
+Store '#font-size 12' to set the font size offset to 12.
+You can use Ctrl|+ / Ctrl|- to increase/decrease.

 ### time-format
 Sets the time format used for converting time stamps to/from strings.
-Storing "#time-format MM/dd/yyyy hh:mm a" gives you US style dates.
+This affects #at-indexing.
+Storing "#time-format MM/dd/yyyy hh:mm a" gives you US style time stamps.